timbmg/Sentence-VAE/README.md

 ### Performance
-Training was stopped after 3 epochs.
-The true ELBO was optimized for approximatily 1 epoch.
+Training was stopped after 4 epochs.
+The true ELBO was optimized for approximatily 1 epoch (as can bee see in the graph above).
 Results are averaged over entire split.

 | Split       | NLL   | KL    |
 | ------------|------:| -----:|